tsurdilo/temporal-java-workshop/src/main/java/io/workshop/s1/README.md

         * Async.procedure(...)
         * Workflow.sleep

-* What about scale?
+* What about scalability of workflows?
+  * Temporal scales out with the number of workflow executions (instances)
+  * Tested up to a couple of hundred million open workflows (can go much higher)
+  * Temporal does not scale up the size of single workflow execution.

-* Workflow limitations
+* Workflow limitations:
     * Input / Results
       * [2MB Max / 256KB Warning](https://github.com/temporalio/temporal/blob/37799989ae6ff0e32be7f8803fb0b6d7b6eb1087/service/history/configs/config.go#L386)
     * History size
         * 50K Events in history / warning each 10K
         * Can mitigate this via [continueAsNew](https://docs.temporal.io/docs/java/workflows/#large-event-histories) and also child workflows

-* Workflow Statuses
+* Workflow Statuses:
     * Running
     * Completed
     * Failed